CS401-Team-Project/Back-End/API-DOCS/GROUP.md

 | token | String | Yes      | -       | Google OAuth Token     |
 | id    | String | Yes      | -       | Group ID               |
 | email | String | Yes      | -       | Member Email to Invite |

+#### Restrictions:

+- Can be used by normal members if and only if the group's admin has allowed permission to invite members

 ### Response: